U.S. Department of State Seal

 International Financial Scams: See the Department of State and the FBI pages for information.

 Sophisticated internet romance and financial scams are prevalent in Malaysia.
-Scams are often initiated through Internet postings/profiles or, less frequently, by unsolicited emails, letters, text messages, and messages on social media.
+Scams are often initiated through Internet postings or dating profiles.
+Sometimes they start with unsolicited emails, letters, text messages, or social media messages.
 Scammers frequently pose as U.S. citizens who have no one else to turn to for help.
 Common scams include:

 • Romance/Online dating